 What is water glassing?
 It is the process of submerging whole fresh eggs in a large container filled with a hydrated lime solution, creating a high alkaline environment that keeps the eggs from losing moisture in storage.
 The container is then placed in a cool dark area for long-term storage.
 These eggs are for cooking use.

 This home method for preserving eggs is available on the internet.
 It surfaced as a historical document from 1935.
 The first page of this recorded historical document states in large words, "Do not assume content reflects current scientific knowledge, policies, or practices."
-Yet several homesteads, farms, and YouTuber's are sharing this now proven unsafe method of egg storage... ...as SAFE!
+Yet several homesteads, farms, and YouTubers are sharing this now proven unsafe method of egg storage... ...as SAFE!

-The FDA does not recommend this as a safe method for keeping eggs.
+The FDA does not recommend water glassing as a safe method for storing eggs.
 Calcium Hydroxide (slacked lime) is known to contain botulism in the powdered lime itself.
 Hydrated lime does not protect against botulism in long-term storage without acid and heat to kill it.
-Botulism lives in the soil where chickens trod with their feed that often gets in contact with eggs.
-So not washing the eggs before water glassing raises the risk of food poisoning from environmental contamination and from using the lime.
+Botulism is invisible and lives in the soil where chickens trod with their feed that often gets in contact with eggs.
+So not washing the eggs before water glassing raises the risk of food poisoning from environmental contamination and from using the lime itself.
 Botulism grows best in high pH, and this is why when homesteaders and gardeners can foods, we use acids to lower pH and high heat and pressure to kill botulism.
 Soaking eggs in hydrated lime could be proliferating botulism on the storage shelf.

 This moisture exchange through the shell is why we float eggs in a glass of water to see if it is fresh.
 As moisture moves out of the egg in storage, the air pocket gets larger at the top of the egg, making it more buoyant.
 A fresh egg full of moisture has a small air pocket and will sink to the bottom of the glass.
 An older, more dehydrated egg will float on one end.

 Eggs soaking in hydrated lime will take on calcium hydroxide.
 The repeated dose effects of hydrated lime, due to its calcium content, are hypercalciuria, kidney stones, hypercalcemia, renal insufficiency, lethargy, coma, and death.
 Hydrated lime (water glassing fluid) also causes local irritative effects on the body's external surfaces, such as the skin, eye, respiratory tract, and gastrointestinal tract.
 The hydroxide ion causes these afflictions.
 Over time, consumption in small amounts will affect the gut lining.
 Click here to read about Calcium Hydroxide poisoning.

 Improperly mixed, calcium hydroxide can cause irritation or burns.
 Aside from the toxic aspect and the possibility of food poisoning, there is also a safety issue.
 Young children could ingest the slacked lime fluid, thinking it to be like pickle juice, or suffer irritation or burns from not rinsing off their hands from being in the solution.

-~Next blog - How to Store Fresh Eggs for a Year~
+Click here for ~How to Store Fresh Eggs for a Year~

 Growing Back to the Land - A Modern-Day Homestead Novel